JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

  - Varying the flux densities with frequency and keeping the beam gains constant at 1.0.
 When varying the flux, I set the Stokes I flux of each component to it's index + 1, so we end up with a range of fluxes between 1 and 25.
 I set the spectral index to -0.8.
  - Varying the beam gains with frequency and keeping the flux densities constant at 1.0.
 As the beam can vary with time, frequency, and direction on sky, I assign each beam gain a different value.
 As *num_freqs*num_times*num_components* = 375, I set the real of all beam gains to :math:`\frac{1}{375}(B_{\mathrm{ind}} + 1)`, where :math:`B_{\mathrm{ind}}` is the beam value index.
 This way we get a unique value between 0 and 1 for all beam gains, allowing us to test time/frequency is handled correctly by the function under test

-Each set of tests is run for all four primary beam types, so a total of 12 tests are called.
+Each set of tests is run for all six primary beam types, so a total of 18 tests are called.
 Each test calls ``kern_calc_visi_point``, which should calculate the measurement equation for all baselines, time steps, frequency steps, and COMPONENTs.
 It should also sum over COMPONENTs to get the resultant visibility for each